-Original vines date back to the arrival of German settlers in the mid 19th Century, which allots the area winegrowers to claim some of the oldest vines on ungrafted rootstock in the world.
+Original vines date back to the arrival of German settlers in the mid 19th Century.
+As a result, certain Barossa winegrowers can claim some of the oldest vines on ungrafted rootstock in the world.
 Shiraz, the dominant grape in the region, responds well to mature rootstock, displaying inky, earthy flavors that result from lower yields.
-The hallmark style of the region is dense, vibrant fruit with meaty, spicy aromas that are somehow simultaneously marry the styles of both Cornas Syrah and Napa Cabernet.
+The hallmark style of the region is dense, vibrant fruit with meaty, spicy aromas.
+This style of Australian wine somehow simultaneously marries the styles of both Cornas Syrah and Napa Cabernet.

 During the mid-1800s, religious prosecution drove many German protestants to resettle in Australia and America.
 During this time, viticultural know-how was carried from Germany to Adelaide in South Australia.
-Joseph Gilbert established the area for quality viticulture in 1847 when he planted Riesling at Pewsey Vale vineyard in what is now the Eden Valley subregion.
-Although Riesling vines do not fare well with extreme age, old vine Syrah and Grenache can continue to produce grapes for decades on decades.
-The founding fathers of the region built communities, attracting other European growers to plant roots.
-It was during this time at that Henschke’s esteemed Hill of Grace vineyard was planted, named after the Gnadenberg church across the road that was built by the family.
+Joseph Gilbert established quality viticulture in the area in 1847 when he planted Riesling at Pewsey Vale vineyard, today’s Eden Valley subregion.
+Although Riesling vines do not fare well with extreme age, old vine Syrah and Grenache can continue to produce grapes for decades.
+The founding fathers of the region built communities, attracting other European growers to plant roots of their own.
+During this time, Henschke’s esteemed Hill of Grace vineyard was planted, named after the Gnadenberg church across the road which was built by the family.

-As vines continue to age and wear, growers are investing in the future to protect the hold vine heritage in Barossa.
-“Younger” Old vines are planted and used for entry level bottles with the intention to grandfather the vines into the best blends, perhaps long after the those who planted the vines live to see them evolve to Ancestral status.
+As vines continue to age and wear, growers are investing in the future to protect the old vine heritage in Barossa.
+“Younger” Old vines are planted and used for entry level bottles with the intention to grandfather the vines into the best blends.
 Others are grafting original rootstock onto new vines to preserve the personality of the original rootstock.
-However, the impact that ungrafted rootstock has on the character of the wines remains a subject with great uncertainty in the world of Wine Science.
+However, the impact that ungrafted rootstock has on the character of the wines remains a subject with great uncertainty in the world of wine science.

-Winemaker choices are also important; New American oak has long been favored to compliment the ripe blue and black fruits with sweet aromas of coconut, mocha and vanilla.
-While classic producers such as Penfolds still emulate the juicy, opulent style made famous in the export market, a new voice of winemakers chose to pick earlier and hold back some oak in favor of a softer, more elegant style.
+Winemaker choices are also important.
+For example, new American oak has long been favored.
+It complements the ripe blue and black fruits with sweet aromas of coconut, mocha and vanilla.
+Classic producers, such as Penfolds, still emulate the juicy, opulent style made famous in the export market.
+Though a new voice of winemakers choose to pick earlier.
+Additionally, they hold back some oak in favor of a softer, more elegant style.

-Barossa is not the only region to claim old vines, nor for that matter the only one with ungrafted vines (growers in Chile are rather vocal about theirs).
+Barossa is not the only region to claim old vines.
+Nor for that matter the only one with ungrafted vines.
+Actually, growers in Chile are rather vocal about theirs.
 Its terroir is a story of heat and history, concentration and power.
 The winemakers rightfully champion their lineage, but they are not stagnant.
 The wines simultaneously remain true to their past and evolve with the times.
 Australia’s most important quality wine region is planting roots to remain a world player.